Lukeajmitchell56/IronWorkFitness/README.md

 gympic9.jpg     | Photo by Andrea Piacquadio on Pexels       | https://www.pexels.com/photo/young-female-athlete-training-alone-on-treadmill-in-modern-gym-3768916/

 gympic10.jpg   | Photo by bruce mars on Unsplash            | https://unsplash.com/photos/pFyKRmDiWEA

+#### Deployment Process:

+".git add ." - Adds all recently done work ready to be committed. ".git status" - Check to make sure everything has been added. ".git commit -m "message"" - Commits code ready to be pushed. ".git push" - Pushes code to the repository.

+Go to repositories and go to settings on the website repository Scroll to github pages and select 'master branch'